-In parallel to our TRILOGY Phase 3 program, we plan to complete additional nonclinical studies, including a pre- and postnatal development study in rodents and a 26-week oral carcinogenicity study in transgenic homozygous rasH2 mice.
-These nonclinical studies will be required to support a NDA for CaPre.
+In parallel to our TRILOGY Phase 3 program, Acasti is currently completing additional nonclinical studies, including a pre- and postnatal development study in rodents and a 26-week oral carcinogenicity study in transgenic homozygous rasH2 mice.
+Both study protocols were pre-approved by FDA by means of Special Protocol Assessment (SPA) through FDA Executive CAC.
+These nonclinical studies are required to support an NDA filing for CaPre.